Uniqueness of Hawaii Volcanoes National Park

-Thurston had a vested interest in making the area a national park as he had invested into a hotel situated near the rim of Kilauea Volcano, called the Volcano House.
-He also loved exploring the area and even discovered a lava tube which today bears his name, the Thurston Lava Tube.
-Thurston leveraged his ownership in the newspaper by publishing editorials in favor of establishing a national park, which would protect as well as help to promote the area.
-He also led the Territory of Hawaii’s lobbying efforts and having it to pay for the travel of 50 congressmen to visit the volcano.
+Thurston had a vested interest in making the area a national park.
+This is because he had purchased a hotel near the rim of Kilauea Volcano, called the Volcano House.
+But, he also loved the area and even discovered a lava tube which today bears his name, the Thurston Lava Tube.
+Thurston leveraged his ownership in the newspaper by publishing editorials in favor of establishing a national park.
+Such actions would help to protect as well as promote the area.
+He was the leader of the Territory of Hawaii’s lobbying efforts in Congress, including paying for travel expenses of 50 congressmen to visit the volcano.

 However, it was not until volcanologist Dr. Thomas Jagger arrived in 1912, who founded and directed the Hawaiian Volcano Observatory, that Thurston’s lobbying efforts became successful.
-Together, these two individuals were able to convince Congress of the value of creating a national park in this area of the then Territory of Hawaii.
+Together, these two individuals were able to convince Congress of the value of creating a national park in the then Territory of Hawaii.

-In addition to being among the nation’s 59 national parks, often referred to as “America’s Best Idea,” Hawaii Volcanoes National Park has been recognized throughout the world as a scientifically and culturally important site.
+Hawaii Volcanoes National Park is famous domestically as well as internationally.
+It very popular among the nation’s 59 national parks, often referred to as “America’s Best Idea.”
+Prominent international organizations have recognized Hawaii Volcanoes National Park as a scientifically and culturally important site.
 In 1980, UNESCO named it as an International Biosphere citing it for its important volcanic sites, unique influence on the island’s ecosystem and cultural and historic sites.
 In 1987, UNESCO also designated the park as World Heritage Site.